David Hovorka: Prague clubs and retirement

-Slavia Prague

-In the summer of 2019 he moved to Slavia Praha and was a starter in the Champions League match against Inter.
+In summer 2019, Hovorka moved to cross-city rivals SK Slavia Prague and was a starter in the UEFA Champions League match against Inter.
+He retired from professional football on 31 March 2023 due to lingering injury, having played his last match in May 2022.

 International career

-Despite not playing for any youth national teams, he was called up to the senior Czech national team in August 2017 to face Germany and Northern Ireland in the World Cup qualifiers.

-He made his senior debut for the Czech Republic on 7 October 2020 in a friendly against Cyprus.
+Despite not playing for any youth national teams, Hovorka was called up to the Czech senior squad in August 2017 to face Germany and Northern Ireland in the 2018 FIFA World Cup qualification.
+He debuted on 7 October 2020 in a friendly match against Cyprus.

+Post-playing career

+Since January 2024, Hovorka has worked as a mental health coach in the Sparta Prague youth academy.